Abstract by Spencer Newcomb

 An Improved Merge-Split Sampler for Dirichlet Process Mixture Models

 The Dirichlet process mixture (DPM) model is a popular Bayesian nonparametric model.
 Markov chain Monte Carlo (MCMC) algorithms are often used to sample from the posterior distribution.
-Several MCMC algorithms exist, all of which theoretically sample from the posterior distribution in the limit.
-However, in finite sampling, some algorithms do not adequately explore valleys of low probability density, getting “stuck” in local modes – a problem that is accentuated in higher dimensions.
-In this presentation, we provide a simple overview of the DPM model and review commonly-used MCMC approaches.
-We propose a more efficient sampling algorithm based on the splitting and merging of components.
-Borrowing ideas from sequential importance sampling (SIS), we expect that our algorithm will have better computational efficiency in terms of distributional convergence and scaling than other available split-merge algorithms.
+Several MCMC algorithms exist, including Gibbs samplers.
+In finite sampling, these algorithms often do not adequately explore valleys of low probability density, getting “stuck” in local modes – a problem that is accentuated in higher dimensions.
+In this presentation, we provide a simple overview of the DPM model, review existing sampling schemes, and introduce a new merge-split MCMC method that borrows ideas from Sequential Importance Sampling.
+We show that this new method offers better computational efficiency in terms of distributional convergence and scaling than other available split-merge algorithms.